IconoclastXYZ/Voron/articles/Umbilical_conversion.md

 ## CanBUS options
 - HUVUD
 - BTT EBB - 36 & 42 versions
+- Final wiring for the EBB36 board
+-

 ## Moving x-endstop
 - Built-in mount point on the new Stealthburner design